vongostev/QPIP/README.md

 # QPIP
- Instruments and methods for solve quantum photocounting inverse problem
+ Instruments and methods to solve quantum photocounting inverse problem

 QPIP module consists of some parts:
 - core: Function for calculate photocounting statistics from photon-number statistics and vice versa.
 Also a bit of utility functions in _numpy_core